najmabad/real-time-document-streaming-project/README.md

 4. List all topics: `/opt/bitnami/kafka/bin/kafka-topics.sh --list --bootstrap-server localhost:9092`

+## data-API image
+This project uses a customer docker image to run the data API with docker.
+To recreate the image on your local machine navigate to the `Data API` folder and run `sudo docker build -t data-api.
+This creates a new image called `data-api` on your machine that Docker can build.
+To check all available images, run `sudo docker images`

 ### Push the Data API to Docker
 Once you have created your data API locally, you might want to push it to Docker.
 This can be done as follows:
 1. Create a `dockerfile` to be able to build your container.
 See example in the `data API` folder.